PespeniLab/urchin_local_adapt_WGS/Candidate_SNPs_genomic_regions_genes.md

 ## Protein-protein interaction network

-To get the list of SPUs: Converted LOC (the ones in the list above) to SPU using the GenePageGeneralInfo_AllGenes.txt file available on the echinobase.
+To get the list of SPUs: Converted LOC (the ones in the list above) to SPU using the GenePageGeneralInfo_AllGenes.txt file available on the https://www.echinobase.org.
 Code to make a mapping between LOC and SPU based on above file: [make_dic.py](https://github.com/Cpetak/urchin_adaptation/blob/main/code/make_dic.py) -> SPU_LOC.json.
 Then I used this dictionary to map my LOCs to SPUs ([get_spu_list.py](https://github.com/Cpetak/urchin_adaptation/blob/main/code/get_spu_list.py)).

 Code for analysing protein-protein interaction data (as well as to compare to previously published datasets such as the list of biomineralisation genes) is [here.](https://github.com/PespeniLab/urchin_local_adapt_WGS/blob/main/code/anal_outlier_genes.ipynb)